syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/GridLayout/Configuring-GridLayout.md

 ---
 layout: post
-title: Configuring | GridLayout Control for Windows Forms | Syncfusion
+title: Configuring GridLayout in Windows Forms LayoutManagers control | Syncfusion
-description: This section explains about the configuring of GridLayout with child controls
+description: Learn about Configuring GridLayout support in Syncfusion Windows Forms LayoutManagers control and more details.
 platform: windowsforms
 control: GridLayout
 documentation: ug
 ---

-# Configuring GridLayout
+# Configuring GridLayout in Windows Forms LayoutManagers

 The configuration settings for `GridLayout` have been given in this section.